 WinZip software versions 9 and later include support for AES encryption, using either 128- or 256-bit keys.
 AES (which stands for the Advanced Encryption Standard) is the symmetric encryption algorithm approved as part of the Federal Information Processing Standard (FIPS) for use by U.S. Government organizations (and others) to protect sensitive information.
 WinZip's AES encryption feature is a significant advance on the previous Zip 2.0 encryption, which can help meet the need that many users have for protecting confidential information.

-In addition to the information above, starting with WinZip version 18.5 and WinZip Courier version 7.0, WinZip Enterprise can be deployed to take advantage of the Windows FIPS 140-2 validated cryptographic modules when they have been enabled for use on Windows 8, Windows 7, or Windows Vista systems through the local or group security policy.
+In addition to the information above, starting with WinZip version 18.5, WinZip Courier version 7.0, and WinZip Command Line Support Add-on version 5.0, WinZip Enterprise can be deployed to take advantage of the Windows FIPS 140-2 validated cryptographic modules when they have been enabled for use on Windows 10, Windows 8, or Windows 7 systems through the local or group security policy.
 If compliance with FIPS 140-2 is a goal, WinZip Enterprise can help ensure that your organization meets government requirements.

 However, assuring compliance with HIPAA through the implementation of appropriate policies and procedures to protect personal health information, including administrative, technical and physical safeguards, is the responsibility of each organization subject to the HIPAA requirements.
 Each operational situation is unique, and each organization needs to evaluate for themselves how WinZip's data encryption features will fit into their environment.

 The encryption algorithm used in WinZip is only one part of the overall data protection equation, and there are other considerations to keep in mind.
 For example, WinZip uses password-based encryption, and even a strong encryption algorithm like AES is of little or no benefit if the passwords used are weak, or if one does not keep track of them in a secure manner.